 We offer financial loans to acquire assistive technology.
-We also have a ReUse program where you may find the device you were looking for at our Regional ReUse Centers or on the AT List.
+We also have a reutilization program where you may find the device you were looking for at our AT Reutilization Partners or on FloridaFaast.org (Opens in a New Tab).

 For insurance and funding questions, since everyone’s situation may be different, you can call your local Regional Demonstration Center or the Statewide Help Desk at 844-353-2278 or firstname.lastname@example.org.
 We also have videos that cover funding assistive technology on our training webinars and the FAAST YouTube channel.